hardpath/ordo/docs/roadmap.md

 - [ ] Ensure `events.json` is updated:
   - [ ] When data is fetched from the calendar.
   - [ ] After Ordo-created events are added, updated, or deleted.
+- [ ] Allow the user to manually trigger the retrieval of events from Microsoft 365 Calendar.

 ---